osprey-dcs/data-platform/doc/admin/project/dp-master-todo.md

 # v1.2 (mid february)
+* update documentation
+  * dp-grpc
+    * add comments to API objects in proto files
+    * API overview with notes about RPC interface, links to proto files for details (move from data-platform repo)
+  * dp-support
+    * overivew of scripts for managing environment (move from data-platform repo)
-* test mongodb 7
+  * data-platform
-  * maybe a good time to try running dp against docker, try docker with mongodb 7?
-  * compare performance of dp benchmarks with both db versions
-* consider upgrading to mongodb 7 for dp* Add/update API docs to reflect name changes to common and ingestion.
+    * move details to other repos
+    * updated overview, prerequisities, quick start, deployment instructions, etc
-* Update installation and deployment instructions for new dp-service jar etc.
+  * dp-service
     * documentation for integration test framework, query service API, implementation, developer notes etc

+# v1.3 (start mid february)
 * create javascript grpc stubs, check in

-# v1.3 (start mid february)
 * refactor services to use common base class with queue, job, dispatcher
   * Move logic from init() to start() in MongoIngestionHandler for starting queue and workers?
 * define API and develop initial implementation of annotation service